Professor of History and Culture of the United States

 - American racial and labor relations

 Damian Alan Pargas has published widely on slavery in the American South.
 He is especially interested in internal comparisons between various groups of slaves within the southern states.
-His dissertation and first monograph, The Quarters and the Fields: Slave Families in the Non-Cotton South (University Press of Florida, 2010), compared and contrasted slave family life in three distinct regions of the American South.
-His second monograph, Slavery and Forced Migration in the Antebellum South (Cambridge University Press, 2014), examines the experiences of interstate, local, and urban slave migrants from a comparative perspective.
+His first book, The Quarters and the Fields: Slave Families in the Non-Cotton South (University Press of Florida, 2010), compared and contrasted slave family life in three distinct regions of the American South.
+His second book, Slavery and Forced Migration in the Antebellum South (Cambridge University Press, 2014), examined the experiences of interstate, local, and urban slave migrants from a comparative perspective.
 At present he is working on a third book (forthcoming with Cambridge University Press) about slave refugees in North America between 1775 and 1860, including fugitive slaves who left the South altogether (to the North, Canada, and Mexico) as well as runaways who remained within the slave states (illegally passing for free in southern cities, or remaining hidden by other slaves).
-For this project he recently received an NWO Vidi grant that will run from 2015 until 2020.
-Titled “Beacons of Freedom: Slave Refugees in North America, 1800-1860”, the project includes three PhD dissertations and a synthesis on asylum-based migration of enslaved people in the age of “second slavery.”
+This study is based on his NWO Vidi project (2015-2020) titled “Beacons of Freedom: Slave Refugees in North America, 1800-1860”.
+He also recently published an edited volume on this topic titled Fugitive Slaves and Spaces of Freedom in North America (University Press of Florida, 2018).

 Courses in social and economic history, including courses on the history of North American slavery.